joepetrowski/opengov-cli/README.md

 	return ProposalDetails {
 		// The encoded proposal that we want to submit.
 		proposal: "0x630001000100a10f0204060202286bee880102957f0c9b47bc84d11116aef273e61565cf893801e7db0223aeea112e53922a4a",
 		// The OpenGov track that it will use.
+You need to wrap this in either Kusama or Polkadot.
-		track: OpenGovOrigin::WhitelistedCaller,
+		track: Kusama(OpenGovOrigin::WhitelistedCaller),
+		// When do you want this to enact. `At(block)` a specific block number or `After(blocks)`,
+		// some delay from passing.
+		dispatch: After(10),
 		// Choose if you just want to see the hex-encoded `CallData`, or get a link to Polkadot JS
 		// Apps UI (`AppsUiLink`).
 		output: Output::AppsUiLink,
 		// Limit the length of calls printed to console.
 Prevents massive hex dumps for proposals
 		// like runtime upgrades.
 		output_len_limit: 1_000,
+		// Whether or not to print a single `force_batch` call.
+		print_batch: true,
 	}
 }
 ```